MicrosoftDocs/dynamics365smb-docs/financials/about-new-company.md

 ---
 title: Create new companies using an assisted setup guide | Microsoft Docs
-description: It's easy to create a new, blank company in Dynamics 365 Business edition .
+description: It's easy to create a new, blank company in Dynamics 365 Business edition.
 An assisted setup guide helps you through the steps, and you can import your existing business data.
 author: edupont04

 ms.service: dynamics365-financials